N4SJAMK/noisegen/README.md

 ```
 docker images
 ```
-this shows a list of built images
+This shows a list of built images

 ```
 docker ps
 ```
-this shows a list of running containers
+This shows a list of running containers

 ```
 docker rmi
 ```
-a command for removing a certain image, may be enforced with -f parameters
+A command for removing a certain image, may be enforced with -f parameters

 When you have a Dockerfile with instuctions on how to build a docker image, you'll be able to use the following command to create a new image:

 ```
 docker build -t <image name> <location of Dockerfile>
 ```
-where -t is a parameter that allows you to name the image created
+Where -t is a parameter that allows you to name the image created

 Example command:
 ```